bnguyensn/vision-test/README.md

 Initialise the project using `poetry install`.
 This will let Poetry install dependencies and update the `poetry.lock` file.

+### The main program

-Run the project using `poetry run run-vision-test`.
+Run the main program using `poetry run run-vision-test`.
 This script is defined in `pyproject.toml`.

 You can provide arguments to the program.
 All arguments are optional.